Quantifying Information Extraction using Generalized Quantum Measurements: Introduction

+In this work, we will focus on a coarse-graining-based type of entropy, called \emph{observational entropy} [see Append.~\ref{app:History} for a historical overview].
+It has been studied in relation to black holes~\cite{Almheiri2021,schindler2021unitarity}, big bang~\cite{lautaro2021quantum}, high-resolution measurement setups~\cite{uzdin2021passivity}, correlated finite baths~\cite{riera2021quantum}, nonequilibrium entropy growth~\cite{safranek2019long,safranek2019classical,safranek2021brief}, entanglement entropy~\cite{faiez2020typical}, historically standard entropies~\cite{goldstein2019gibbs}, and various other scenarios~\cite{gemmer2014entropy,hu2019generalized,anza2017information,lent2019quantum,yoshida2020boltzmann,schmidt2020framework}.
+Moreover, in open quantum systems, it has also been used to systematically bind the first and second law of quantum thermodynamics~\cite{strasberg2021first}.
 All of these works consider only projective coarse-grainings, i.e., those given by a complete set of projectors, which represent a projective measurement.
-The projective measurements are a natural first-step, since they can be cleanly connected to macrostates.
+Projective measurements are a natural first step, since they can be cleanly connected to macrostates.
 This is simply because each projector corresponds to a Hilbert space subspace and defines a set of states that give the same value of a macroscopic observable, i.e., a macrostate.
-It is mainly due to this connection that the Definition~\eqref{eq:vNOE} connects well with Boltzmann's original notion of entropy.
-However, if we look at the coarse-graining more abstractly, as a description of a macroscopic measurement to be performed (which is not necessarily tied to subspaces but rather to measurement outcomes), the Definition~\eqref{eq:vNOE} could be generalized further.